MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 MARPOL Annex I

-Chapter 1 gives a general description of MARPOL ANNEX I and consists of 5 regulations which explain the “Application” of this chapter in different types of the ship, along with the “Definition” of different terminologies used in the chapter.
-The regulation may not apply to all kinds of ships; hence a separate section for “Exceptions” and “Exemptions” is also provided.
-It also explains the condition where an administrator may allow alternative fittings, materials, appliances etc., to be installed on ships to fulfil this annexe.
+Chapter 1 gives a general description of MARPOL ANNEX I and consists of 5 regulations which explain the “Application” of this chapter in different types of ships, along with the “Definition” of different terminologies used in the chapter.
+The regulation may not apply to all kinds of ships; hence, a separate section for “Exceptions” and “Exemptions” is also provided.
+It also explains the condition where an administrator may allow alternative fittings, materials, appliances, etc., to be installed on ships to fulfil this annexe.

 prevention of pollution by oil